-Retirement is the LGBTQ+ community’s top financial concern.
+Retirement is a top financial concern for LGBTQ+ individuals.
 These steps can help guide your retirement planning.

-The top-ranked financial concern for the LGBTQ+ community is saving for retirement, according to a study by Experian.1 As a group that often doesn’t have children, many in the LGBTQ+ community must plan for taking care of themselves in their later years.
+A top-ranked financial concern for the LGBTQ+ community is saving for retirement.1 As a group that often doesn’t have children, many in the LGBTQ+ community must plan for taking care of themselves in their later years.
 And they often miss out on family support later in life, including inherited wealth.

-Whether you’re just getting started on your retirement planning journey or you’d like to revisit your savings, here are steps to ensure you know how much to save, where to save it, and what to consider when you’re ready to tap your retirement savings.
+Whether you’re just getting started on your retirement planning journey or you’d like to revisit your saving strategy, here are steps to ensure you know how much to save, where to save it, and what to consider when you’re ready to tap your retirement savings.

 Experts suggest that you budget to spend up to 80% of your pre-retirement income during your retirement years.2 That means if, pre-retirement, you’re earning a salary of $100,000, you’ll need to budget $80,000 per year in savings and income (at a minimum) during retirement.
 This 80% rule is a good starting point to estimate your retirement savings goals.

 Your anticipated retirement lifestyle could make the 80% figure increase or decrease.
 If you plan on traveling significantly or buying a second home, your savings needs might increase.
 However, if you plan on downsizing in retirement or working part-time, the amount you’ll need to save may decrease.